jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 Standard (General-Purpose) Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+JupyterLab's modular architecture is based around the idea

-See the example, `How to Extend the Notebook
+For a concrete example of a standerd extension, see `How to Extend the Notebook
 Plugin <./notebook.html#how-to-extend-the-notebook-plugin>`__.
 Notice
 that the mime renderer and themes extensions above use a limited,
 simplified interface to JupyterLab's extension system.
 Modifying the
 notebook plugin requires the full, general-purpose interface to the
 extension system.

 Extension Settings
 ~~~~~~~~~~~~~~~~~~